 $$800 + $597/month

-How many students will be involved in the group tutoring?
+How many students are involved in any one group session?

-Typically the number of students in any given group session is around 10 students – if the group grows to become too large, the price will rise and/or the doors will be closed to new students, so as to keep the experience personalized.
+Typically the number of students in any given group session is around 5-15 students.
+If the group grows to become too large, the price will rise and/or the doors will be closed to new students, so as to keep the experience personalized.

 What does a typical group tutoring session look like?

-You can view a previous session here to get a better idea: click to view recording here.
+You can view a previous content session here to get a better idea: click to view the recording here.

 Will the price ever be raised in the future?

 Most likely!
 As the video portion of the course grows, the prices have already been raised (they will ALWAYS be the same price as when you enter, however).
 However, if you purchase now, you are guaranteed to keep the rate you joined at for as long as you are a member, so you can save money!

 What if I can't make a session?

-Sessions will be recorded, and can be viewed for a limited time thereafter for students who are unable to make a particular session.
-Additionally, I regularly create/update videos on topics we have already covered, to create an ever-growing compendium of the most difficult-to-master Step 1 topics.
+All of my group sessions are recorded and can be viewed by those who are unable to make a particular session.
+Additionally, I regularly create/update videos on topics we have already covered, to create an ever-growing compendium of the most difficult-to-master USMLE topics.